 Equifax’s engagements are defined by the client’s current maturity on Information management and analytics capabilities and its longstanding experience with the microfinance and retail banking industry in the country.

 The leading analytical product for consumers who access their credit report is the Equifax Risk Score which predicts the probability of default of a consumer.
-Generically, a credit score is typically a three-digit number that represents a summary of individual’s’ credit history and represents the probability of not paying his/her credit in the next 12 months.
+Generically, a credit score is typically a three-digit number that represents a summary of an individual’s’ credit history and represents the probability of not paying his/her credit in the next 12 months.
 In India, this score ranges from 300 to 900, with 900 being the best score with the lowest probability of default.
 A credit report is a vital eligibility criterion for borrowers to get easy and faster access to loans.
 When a consumer/business borrows money, the bank sends information to a credit bureau which shares a detailed credit report and a credit score on how well debt has been managed in the credit appraisal process.
 The credit report also includes a summary of all the loans and credit cards and their repayment history in addition to the personal identification information it has collected from the various lenders where one may have taken a loan.

 AIM: Could you speak to us about the use of data analytics by credit bureaus?